Toutes peines confondues (film): Background and production

 The film bases on the 1985 novel Sweetheart by Andrew Coburn.
 Toutes peines confondues premiered on 8 April 1992 in France, in Belgium on 4 June 1992, in Germany on 27 August 1992 and in Sweden on 30 July 1993.
 The film was shot and produced at locations in the French Alps, and partially in Lyon and in Zürich.
-For international use, Toutes peines confondues was also titled Sweatheart.
+For international use, Toutes peines confondues was also titled Sweetheart.